digitoimistodude/marlin-vagrant/README.md

 ### Authentication failure

-    ==> wile: Booting VM...
+    ==> marlin: Booting VM...
-    ==> wile: Waiting for machine to boot.
+    ==> marlin: Waiting for machine to boot.
 This may take a few minutes...
-        wile: SSH address: 127.0.0.1:2222
+        marlin: SSH address: 127.0.0.1:2222
-        wile: SSH username: vagrant
+        marlin: SSH username: vagrant
-        wile: SSH auth method: private key
+        marlin: SSH auth method: private key
-        wile: Warning: Connection timeout.
+        marlin: Warning: Connection timeout.
 Retrying...
-        wile: Warning: Authentication failure.
+        marlin: Warning: Authentication failure.
 Retrying...
-        wile: Warning: Authentication failure.
+        marlin: Warning: Authentication failure.
 Retrying...
-        wile: Warning: Authentication failure.
+        marlin: Warning: Authentication failure.
 Retrying...
-        wile: Warning: Authentication failure.
+        marlin: Warning: Authentication failure.
 Retrying...
         ...

 This is probably if you use [jolliest-vagrant](https://github.com/digitoimistodude/jolliest-vagrant) or another vagrant box with same ssh keypairs.
-This can be solved with `cat ~/.ssh/id_rsa.pub`, copying that key, then going to `cd ~/Projects/wile-vagrant && vagrant ssh`, typing password, then adding the file to VM's known_hosts with `nano ~/.ssh/known_hosts` and saving the file while connecting.
+This can be solved with `cat ~/.ssh/id_rsa.pub`, copying that key, then going to `cd ~/Projects/marlin-vagrant && vagrant ssh`, typing password, then adding the file to VM's known_hosts with `nano ~/.ssh/known_hosts` and saving the file while connecting.

 ### Other issues

-In any issue, error or trouble, please open an issue to [issue tracker](https://github.com/digitoimistodude/wile-vagrant/issues).
+In any issue, error or trouble, please open an issue to [issue tracker](https://github.com/digitoimistodude/marlin-vagrant/issues).

 ## Sequel Pro settings for MySQL